 Purchase by 1 April and the tickets will be mailed to your home, meaning you won’t have to queue on the day to pick them up.

 The event takes place in the huge ExCel Hall.
-That makes Customs House or Prince Regent on the DLR your best bet for travel on the day.To prevent the spread of COVID-19, many events have been canceled.
+That makes Customs House or Prince Regent on the DLR your best bet for travel on the day.Organisers may cancel events, alter schedules, or change admission requirements without notice.
 Always check official sites before heading to an event.